Iqoqo/platform-demos/gender-in-news/README.md

 columns=["id","title", "publication", "author", "date", "year", "month", "url", "content"].

-This data is open using pandas structure.
+This data is open with pandas structure.

 We group by the publication name (meaning the name of the news websit that this article is from) and looking at the content column.